taro-rb/taro/README.md

 class ApiBaseController < ApplicationController def self.api(...)
     super
-    returns code: :not_found, type: 'MyErrorType', description: 'The record was not found' end
+    returns code: :not_found, type: 'MyErrorType', desc: 'The record was not found' end

   rescue_from ActiveRecord::RecordNotFound, with: :render_not_found